 So you’re an overachiever, and you want to be prepared for your photo shoot?
-I’ve got a few tips to help you look better and feel more confident.
+I’ve got a few tips to on how to look great in photos, and most importantly feel better and feel more confident while you do it.

 To demonstrate, I enlisted the help of Eleanor from Nuage Designs.
 Eleanor might be gorgeous, but she is a real person. (ie. not a model), so she was a great person to help me demonstrate all these concepts.

 1. Get your hair and makeup professionally done.
 There’s a reason why stars travel with hair and makeup people: the pros know how to accentuate your best features and make you look awesome.
 A good hair and makeup person will make you look a little more polished and refined than your normal look, and they know exactly how much extra makeup looks good on camera without looking too done.
 In this case, the most awesome Scoobie West did Eleanor’s hair and makeup.
 She’s super pretty even in the before picture, but AFTER: stunning.

 (If you still want to do your own hair and makeup, that’s cool, just remember that you’ll need a little extra oomph over your everyday look.

 2. Tell your photographer what you want to play up and what you want to minimize.
 Look, we all have areas we’re sensitive about.
 So tell me at the beginning of a session what you feel your best features are and what you don’t love so much, so I can pay special attention to that as we shoot.
 And I know it’s not easy: sharing info about what we don’t like about ourselves isn’t really comfortable.
 But don’t assume I’ll know, either … I’ve done a session with many a girl whose tummy or legs or arms I envied, only to find out that’s a part she wants to hide!